MS Pride of Dover: History

-On the 3rd March 1998 P&O European Ferries and Stena Line merged their short sea operations and the ship was under the control of P&O Stena Line and carried the name P&OSL Dover from 1998 until 2002.
+In 1990 the vessel had its first major modification with the additional of the "Club Class" lounge and modified forward superstructure with a new row of windows on the deck directly beneath the bridge.
+On 3 March 1998 P&O European Ferries and Stena Line merged their short sea operations and the ship was under the control of P&O Stena Line and carried the name P&OSL Dover from 1998 until 2002.

-In the summer of 1998, the Pride of Dover carried Michael Jackson en route to Paris as part of his Bad tour, after bad weather disrupted planned flights.
+In the summer of 1998, the Pride of Dover carried Michael Jackson en route to Paris as part of his Bad World Tour, after bad weather disrupted planned flights.

 Following the ending of the P&O Stena Line operation she returned to P&O control she was renamed PO Dover before she was repainted into new P&O Ferries livery when her name returned to Pride of Dover during her refit in 2003.
 During this refit at Falmouth here bridge wings were also enclosed.

 On 20 February 2007, she made contact with a berth in Calais damaging her 'Cow Catcher'.
 Due to this she remained at the Dover cargo terminal until the 24th whilst undergoing emergency repairs.
 On 2 May, she departed for her annual overhaul at A&P Falmouth. this period of maintenance over ran resulting in her not re-entering on 24 May causing three sailings to be cancelled finally re-entering Service a day later.

 Less than a month later on 19 June 2007, whilst coming astern to berth 7 in Dover, she suffered a power failure and made heavy contact with the quay causing damage to her stern spade and resulting with the stern doors becoming unusable necessitating a visit to the ARNO shipyard in Dunkerque for repairs lasting a week.

 On 10 October 2008, she was sent to Rotterdam with propeller problems returning to service 4 days later.
 On 17 November 2009, she suffered engine problems in one of the three engines.
 After riding out storm-force winds, she went to lay-be berth at Calais before going to ARNO at Dunkerque on 22 November.
 She left ARNO on the 25th returning to service on the 27th reportedly suffering from gearbox problems and only using two engines.
 She went back to ARNO mid-January 2010 for repairs to the gearbox and propellers returning in service on the 27th.
 On 24 April she was again suffering from engine problems and went to the Dover Cruise Terminal for Centre main engine work.